Motivation in science

 How can I improve student motivation in science?

-- Give students a realistic level of choice in work partners, activities and task formats.
+- give students a realistic level of choice in work partners, activities and task formats.
 This could involve the illusion of choice!

-- Be supportive, reassuring, and attentive to students
+- be supportive, reassuring, and attentive to students – relationships are key!

 - Lepper, M. R., and Hodell, M. (1989).
 Intrinsic motivation in the classroom.
 In C. Ames & R. Ames (Eds.), Research on motivation in education (vol. 3, pp. 73–105).
 San Diego, CA: Academic Press.